daryl-xD/sc1015-grp5-mini-project/README.md

 To tackle the class imbalance problem, we explored advanced data balancing techniques:

 - **SMOTENC:** A robust data augmentation method that creates synthetic data to balance the dataset.

-Further, we implemented XGBoost, an advanced machine learning model known for its robustness and high performance.
+- **XGBoost:** An advanced machine learning model known for its robustness and high performance.

+We also explored using **SMOTE**, but found it unsuitable for our dataset due to its inability to handle categorical features effectively.

 ---